abinit/abinit/doc/tutorial/dmft_triqs.md

 ### CT-QMC basis

-In the SCF cycle, we work in the real spherical harmonics (cubic) basis.
+In the SCF cycle, we work in the cubic basis.
 However, even though [[dmft_solv]]$=7$ is fully rotationally invariant and basis independent, the choice of solver basis can in practice have a huge impact on computation time.